charlesmcchan/PlurkBot/README.markdown

 Features
 --------
 	- A plurk bot which posts the weather forecast on your wall
+	- Fetch HsinChu's weather RSS from www.cwb.gov.tw as default, you can change it

 How to use
 ----------
+	1. Install rubygem, rss, and open-uri
-	1. Download two .rb files
+	2. Download two .rb files
-	2. Open weather.rb and fill in your ACCOUNT, PASSWORD, and APIKEY
+	3. Open weather.rb and fill in your ACCOUNT, PASSWORD, and APIKEY
-	3. Have fun!
-Maybe you would like to add this into crontab
+	4. Have fun!
+(Maybe you would like to add this into crontab)

 Authors
 -------